animator/learn-python/contrib/numpy/splitting-arrays.md

 ## NumPy dsplit()

-`numpy.dsplit()` is employed for splitting arrays along the third axis (axis=2), which is applicable for arrays with three dimensions or more.
+The`numpy.dsplit()` is employed for splitting arrays along the third axis (axis=2), which is applicable for 3D arrays and beyond.

 **Code**
 ```python